Castlemead

 Castlemead is a high-rise commercial office building in Bristol, England, located on Lower Castle Street near Castle Park.
 At 80 m tall, it was the tallest building in Bristol from its completion in 1981 until it was surpassed by Castle Park View in 2020.
+The building comprises 18 storeys, 17 of which are used as office space.

 Castlemead houses a variety of commercial tenants including IMDb, Beaufort Securities, IBEX Global UK, Bluefin, Equiniti, Marsh Commercial, and the Bristol IT Company.
 The building is also used as an examination centre by Lloyds TSB and the City of Bristol College.
 Letting agents have included Knight Frank, JLL, and HTC.